Entanglement distribution over 155 km metropolitan fiber using a CMOS-compatible silicon chip: Near-symmetric entanglement distribution over 155 km deployed fiber

 When only the signal photons are deployed, the timing delay between the signal and idler arms are observed to experience a cyclic drift.
 This cyclic drift is attributed to diurnal temperature fluctuations that cause the length of the fibers to expand and contract.
 This effect is reduced when both signal and idler photons are deployed over similar lengths of fiber.
-This ``symmetric" experiment was performed by connecting the idler photons to a fiber loop that connected NUS and NTU.
-In this setup, the overall length traversed by the photon pair exceeds 155 km, and the overall system loss reached 66 dB (56 dB from fiber, 10 dB from DCM).
+This ``near-symmetric" experiment was performed by connecting the idler photons to a fiber loop that connected NUS and NTU.
+In this setup, the overall length traversed by the photon pair exceeds 155 km, and the overall system loss reached 66 dB (56 dB from fiber, 10 dB from 160~km version DCM).
+Although the final coincidence detection is performed locally at NUS, both the signal and idler photons are independently transmitted over two separate long-distance fiber link before measurement.
+This effectively simulates a distributed entanglement scenario, as the entangled photons travel through metropolitan deployed fibers and experience actual losses, dispersion, and changes from the environment.
 By increasing the pump power, the entangled photon pair rate after transmission was 0.7 cps with a fidelity of 87.6(5)\%.
 Accounting for fiber loss, the off-chip photon pair rate was 2.8 Mcps and the estimated fidelity was 93.9(7)\% as shown in Fig.~\ref{literatureReview}.
-The degradation is primarily due to the effects of polarization mode dispersion (PMD). \cite{neumann2022continuous,gisin2002quantum,shi2020stable,zhang2024polarizationencodedquantumkeydistribution,antonelli2011sudden} A comparison of the results from this work with similar work in the literature regarding fiber-based entanglement distribution is provided in Table~\ref{long distance comparison}.
+The degradation is primarily due to the effects of polarization mode dispersion (PMD) \cite{neumann2022continuous,gisin2002quantum,shi2020stable,zhang2024polarizationencodedquantumkeydistribution,antonelli2011sudden}.
+A comparison of the results from this work with similar work in the literature regarding fiber-based entanglement distribution is provided in Table~\ref{long distance comparison}.